 “I have been trying to do anything that could possibly help my father and my community.
 I don’t know if it’s helping, I don’t know if anything would help.
 I just don’t want to regret,” she said.

-Jewher had also met President Donald Trump at the White House in July 2019, together with other survivors of religious persecution, and spoke at the UN General Assembly.
+Jewher had also met the then-President Donald Trump at the White House in July 2019, together with other survivors of religious persecution, and spoke at the UN General Assembly.
 In December 2019, she accepted the 2019 Sakharov Prize from the European Parliament on her father’s behalf for the defense of human rights.

-A young Chinese refugee, Eric Jia had a happy family, which became nonexistent the day his dad was arrested; he was only 3 years old at that time.
+A young Chinese refugee, Eric Jia, had a happy family, which became nonexistent the day his dad was arrested; he was only 3 years old at that time.

 Eric’s father was last arrested in September 2017 and released three months later in December after Australian Greens Senator for Victoria Janet Rice sent a letter to the mayor of Xi’an, China, in November 2017, urging him to release Ye Jia “immediately and unconditionally.”
 Eric’s story mirrors that of many other overseas Chinese Falun Gong practitioners whose families are still being persecuted by the CCP in mainland China.
 Eric fled to Australia with his mother in 2012 and has been raising awareness of the persecution.

 “There is nothing wrong to have faith in Falun Dafa.
 The CCP used all kinds of means to make us give up our beliefs,” Eric said to a crowd that had gathered at Martin Place in Sydney in 2018 to commemorate the lives lost at the hands of the CCP.